DelNov/T-Flows/readme.md

 ### Running the simulation in parallel <a name="demo_parallel_proc_running"> </a>

-We are ready for parallel run.
+You are now ready for parallel run.
 Provided that you compiled the _Process_ with
 ```MPI=yes``` option, you can start the parallel run with ```mpirun``` command
 as follows:
 ```